Note: Ticks carry disease. My suggestion of playing a game involving them is a joke.

 Imagine this happening on a first date?
 Once, a guy deftly snatched one off of my forehead as if it was nothing.
 He was a local.

 I have a theory they don’t like fluorescent lighting because they would almost always come out in the library or other public building.

 Being aware of the risks these parasites pose, we eat raw garlic every day in the spring.
 Everyone I know around here says to do that.
 When the ticks began to appear in our bedding we bought repellant for the cats whom we dubbed The Tick Buses.

-They are ugly little nasty little things.
-What purpose could they possibly fill in the big scheme of things?
-I’m sure they have their place, just not on my head.
+What purpose could such ugly, potentially dangerous pests serve?
+I’m sure they have their place – just not on my head.